wangyuefan21/introduction2RelationalJoins/README.md

 ### Concept

 `CROSS JOIN` retrieves the Cartesian product of both tables.
 Basically, this gives you the combination of all records from both tables.
-Since it returns all combinations, `Cross JOIN` doesn't require any join condition.
+Since it returns all combinations, `CROSS JOIN` doesn't require any join condition.

 <img src=figures/cross_join.png width=300>